 Plunkett lead the way five years ago with its series of Hamptons-inspired designs that brought an accessible interpretation of the much-loved style to Perth.
 Today, our Hamptons collection includes single-storey and two-storey designs to suit lot sizes from 17m to 12.5m.
 After all, a Hamptons-style home is the perfect fit for modern Australian living.
 It’s a look that invites you to relax, to invite friends over, to take your morning coffee onto the terrace, or to curl up in front of the fire with a good book.

 It’s not surprising our first Hamptons display home, the New Hampton, proved to be the start of a beautiful love affair with the style when the display opened in 2012.
-We’ve since showcased a series of display homes inspired by the style’s classic detail and understated luxury, including the Princeton, the North Hampton, the Vermont and our latest Hampton-style showcase, the Long Island.
+We’ve since showcased a series of display homes inspired by the style’s classic detail and understated luxury, including the North Hampton, the Vermont and our latest Hampton-style showcase, the Long Island.
 We’ve also got a new two-storey display on the drawing board for next year.

 Over the years, the Hamptons style has become a Plunkett design classic; a style that we are recognised for doing well.
 It’s a style that has inspired so many Plunkett designs, including designs for clients keen to give the look more of a Plantation, Colonial or coastal feel.